Programming

 Please, follow the instructions located [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) to install the ESP-IDF framework on your local machine.
 ESP-IDF is available both on [Windows](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html) and [Linux](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html).
 It can also be installed through some popular IDEs: [VS Code](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/) or [Eclipse](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md).

 ESP-IDF is required to build the examples written in C for the device.
-However, it can be also programmed in [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) ([Thonny](https://thonny.org/)).
+However, it can also be programmed in [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) ([Thonny](https://thonny.org/)).

 ### Connect the programmer